 |

 Mission San Gabriel cost him nearly half the land, but he retained an area stretching from northern Whittier to the Pacific

-ocean in the south, and from the LA river to the west and the Santa Ana River to the east.
-His children would inherit his
+ocean in the south, and from the LA river to the west and the Santa Ana River to the east, which includes an area that would

-as Rancho Los Cerritos.
-Upon her death, the property was sold to Yankee-settler John Temple who built the two-story adobe
+area known as Rancho Los Cerritos.
+Upon her death, the property was sold to Yankee-settler John Temple who built the two-story

-structure, the most expensive home in Souther California at the time, which still stands today a couple miles
+adobe structure, the most expensive home in Southern California at the time, which still stands today and open to the

 |

-A little house on Nelson Street in San Pedro has lots of history for my family: my father Albert Leon IV, his mother Pauline
+A little house on Nelson Street in San Pedro has lots of history for my family from 1913 to 1972.
+Over

-for which laws prevent it from being demolished.
-At one point Felix was offered the house as a gift, but could not find an
+and laws prevent it from being demolished to this day.
+At one point Felix was offered the house as a gift, but he could not

-affordable empty lot to relocate the house to.
-A couple years ago the same deal was offered to me where my wife and I
+find an affordable empty lot to relocate the house to.
+Years later, the same deal was offered to me where my

+|